Lendlease: Australia

 Lendlease's regeneration projects include Barangaroo South in Sydney, Docklands, Victoria in Melbourne, the RNA Showgrounds in Brisbane, and Adelaide Oval in Adelaide.

-One of Lendlease's more controversial communities projects is their development for housing and industry of the former Australian Defence Industries ('ADI') land at St Marys (Ropes Crossing & Jordan Springs) in Western Sydney.
+One of Lendlease's more controversial communities projects is their development for housing and industry of the former Australian Defence Industries (ADI) land at St Marys (Ropes Crossing & Jordan Springs) in Western Sydney.
 Some of the group's major communities projects include Springfield Lakes, Queensland.
 Their ADI property is the largest intact area of the biodiverse and endangered plant community, the "Cumberland Plain Woodland".

 Asia

-Lendlease Asia has been working on two large urban development projects, The Exchange TRX (previously known as TRX Lifestyle Quarter) in Kuala Lumpur, Malaysia, and Paya Lebar Quarter in Singapore.
+Lendlease Asia has been working on two large urban development projects: The Exchange TRX (previously known as TRX Lifestyle Quarter) in Kuala Lumpur, Malaysia, and Paya Lebar Quarter in Singapore.

 Americas

-Lendlease built the western hemisphere's tallest residential tower, standing at 425m tall.
+Lendlease built the western hemisphere's tallest residential tower, standing at tall.

 Lendlease Project Management & Construction (previously Bovis Lendlease) provided construction management services for the National September 11 Memorial & Museum in New York, in addition to a number of other major public buildings throughout the U.S. A Public Private Partnership involved InterContinental Hotels Group and Lendlease, where they joined forces in the Privatization of Army Lodging to deliver quality hotels to United States Army Soldiers, their Families, and official guests of the United States Army.
 This partnership created IHG Army Hotels, a division of InterContinental Hotels Group.
-Other urban regeneration projects include Southbank, an area of Chicago, IL.
+Other urban regeneration projects include Southbank, an area of Chicago, Illinois.

 Soaring Heights, a 6 MW solar development at Davis-Monthan AFB, Tucson, Arizona, United States, is a large Public Partnerships business in the US.

 Europe

-In Europe, major urban regeneration programmes are underway in Elephant and Castle as Elephant Park, and in Stratford, London as The International Quarter London.
+In Europe, major urban regeneration programmes are underway in Elephant and Castle as Elephant Park, and in Stratford, London, as The International Quarter London.
 Lendlease also worked as project manager on a new township at Durrat Al Bahrain on Bahrain Island.

 Lendlease oversaw the restoration of the encaustic tile pavements at Palace of Westminster in 2015.

 In Europe, Lendlease Project Management & Construction provide project management and construction services for new projects and programmes.
 In 2015, Lendlease oversaw the restoration of the encaustic tile pavements at The Houses of Parliament.